1880 Greenback National Convention: Nominations and balloting

 It was nearly midnight on Thursday night when the platform fights were finished, but the delegates voted to proceed immediately to nominations for President.
-At 1:00 Friday morning, the roll call began.
+At 1:00 a.m.
+Friday morning, the roll call began.
 S.F.
 Norton proposed his fellow Illinoisan, Alexander Campbell, proclaiming his great financial knowledge and association with Lincoln.
 James Buchanan, the editor of the Indianapolis Sun, proposed Benjamin Butler.
 Iowa Congressman Edward H. Gillette nominated Weaver, and Frank M. Fogg of Maine proposed "the farmer's friend", Solon Chase.
 Perry Talbot of Missouri nominated the Union Greenbackers' nominee, Stephen D. Dillaye, who immediately asked that his name be withdrawn.
-Pennsylvania's delegation nominated Hendrick Wright, and Wisconsin's closed with the nomination of Edward P. Allis.
+Pennsylvania's delegation nominated Hendrick Wright and Wisconsin's closed with the nomination of Edward P. Allis.

 With the time now 3:25 a.m., the delegates took an informal ballot.
 Weaver led the pack with about 30% of the votes, with Wright, Dillaye, and Butler trailing at about 15% each and the remaining votes scattered among the remaining candidates.
 Supporters of Wright and Butler talked of combining their forces, but the momentum favored Weaver.
 In the first formal ballot, at 4:10 a.m., Weaver gained votes, and delegates began shifting their ballots to him.
 Without any official motion, the nomination was made unanimous, and the brass band again began to play.
 Weaver, who was staying at the nearby Palmer House hotel, was summoned to the convention.
 As they waited, the delegates turned to the vice presidential nomination.
 Some of Butler's supporters proposed nominating Absolom M. West of Mississippi, a more conservative Greenbacker, to balance the ticket against Weaver, whom they regarded as radical.
 West, who was present at the convention, had already disappointed the radicals by opposing women's suffrage and the eight-hour day.
 They instead proposed Barzillai J. Chambers of Texas, who had been the Union Greenbackers' nominee for vice president.
 The majority agreed, as Chambers took 403 votes to West's 311.

 Weaver had still not arrived, and the Socialist Labor delegates took the opportunity to call for a re-vote on their land plank and the women's suffrage issue.
-The delegates overruled the chairman's decision that the question was out of order, and overwhelmingly voted that the "land, air, and water" plank and a plank explicitly supporting women's suffrage should be considered "part of the platform".
+The delegates overruled the chairman's decision that the question was out of order and overwhelmingly voted that the "land, air, and water" plank and a plank explicitly supporting women's suffrage should be considered "part of the platform".
 Finally, at 6:00 a.m., Weaver arrived.
 To thunderous applause, the nominee thanked the convention for its decision and accepted the nomination.
 At 6:45 a.m., the exhausted delegates adjourned.